Snapper Fishing Charters,

 All snapper begin life as females, and then at three or four years of age about half of them change sex.

-Snapper fishing: bringing home NZ’s tastiest fish
+Fish for Snapper bring home NZ’s tastiest fish

 The snapper (Pagrus auratus) is a much-loved New Zealand fish, which belongs to the sea bream family.
 Recreational anglers know the snapper for its fighting qualities, and restaurant goers for its white, firm and flaky fillets.
 Snapper is one of the most desirable deep-sea food delicacies because it responds well to most cooking methods, it can be baked, fried, steamed, broiled, poached and grilled, but no matter what you do with it, as long as it’s fresh (or freshly frozen) it will taste fantastic!
 Fishing methods to catch these tasty fish are strip baits, jigging, live and dead baits, soft baits, and flasher rigs.